DomenicP/git-workshop/_posts/2022-09-07-01-gitting-started.md

         new file:   helloworld.txt

 # Create a commit using the -m flag to specify a message
-# Skipping the -m flag will cause an editor to be opened instead for writing the commit message
+# Skipping the -m flag will cause a text editor to be opened
+# where you can write the commit message.
 ~/src/git-workshop $ git commit -m "Initial commit" [master (root-commit) 3e228e1] Initial commit
  1 file changed, 0 insertions(+), 0 deletions(-)